-Additive Manufacturing is a 3D printing process that builds up parts layer.
+Additive manufacturing is a 3D printing process that builds up parts layer.
 Fully integrated dental solutions from EOS permit the manufacture of final dental products and a process with high reproducibility and constantly high quality.
-It doesn't matter whether you are producing crowns and bridges, plastic dental models or removable partial dentures, with EOS Additive Manufacturing solutions you always get exceptional value for money.
+It doesn't matter whether you are producing crowns and bridges or removable partial dentures, with EOS Additive Manufacturing solutions you always get exceptional value for money.
 Laboratories and manufacturing services providers can thus work much more efficiently.

 The successful realisations of reproducible industrial quality standards at great value for money are the result of EOS`s integrated quality management system, which ensures the quality of EOS products, processes and service.